sthiffea/hampi/README.md

-# This is how I build my Raspberry Pi 4 for ham use:
+# aThis is how I build my Raspberry Pi 4 for ham use:

 ## Flash Raspbian Image